rcgray/free-genai-bootcamp-2025/opea-comps/docs/Action-Plan.md

 ## Current Testing Instructions

-Follow these steps to test the backend service:
+Follow these steps to test the application:

 ### 1. Prerequisites